 Ms Underwood has written and lectured widely on energy and environmental issues.
 She has served on many Boards and Government Advisory Bodies, including: Advisory Committees of the US Department of Energy on renewable sources and Task Forces of the Congressional Office of Technology Assessment, as a member of the Eco-efficiency Task Force of the President’s Council on Sustainable Development under the Clinton Administration (1994-5); a Director of the Rocky Mountain Institute (1994-2000); a Member of the Dow Chemical Company’s Environmental Advisory Council, (1991-2001); a Trustee of The Keystone Center (1996-2001), and a Board member of the New York State Energy Research and Development Authority (1980-1998).

-She currently serves on the Board of Directors of the Clean Vehicle Education Foundation in Washington DC, and of the Robert Sterling Clark Foundation in New York City.
+She served on the Board of Directors of the Clean Vehicle Education Foundation in Washington DC, and of the Robert Sterling Clark Foundation in New York City.

 A graduate of Bryn Mawr College, Ms. Underwood has taught at New York and Adelphi Universities and in 2007-8 guided a first-of-a-kind field practice environmental leadership course at Bryn Mawr College.
 In 1999 she received an honorary doctor of science degree from Wheaton College.
 In 1997 and 2000 she was chosen by Earth Times as one of the world’s 100 most influential environmental leaders.
 (A list of Awards and Honors follows.)
 She is listed in Who’s Who in America and Who’s Who of American Women.